5 Steps to Becoming a Business Analyst

 As you a cultivate a BA mindset, you’ll find that business analysis begets business analysis.
 Once you see your first opportunity, several more sprout up right in front of you.
 Is a virtuous circle that can lead you to a full-fledged business analysis role, step-by-step.

-Step 5 – Focus Your Efforts to Find Your First BA Opportunity
+Step 5 to Becoming a Business Analyst – Focus Your Efforts to Find Your First BA Opportunity

 In time, you may qualify for a business analysis role in your organization or be in a position to propose a business analyst role in your firm.
 But not all job situations provide the same opportunities.
 Some BAs find themselves looking outside their organization for their first BA jobs.
 If that’s you, you’ll want to read more about our business analyst job search process.